ssh-mitm/ssh-mitm/doc/develop/reproducible-builds.md

   dependencies and the wheel build backend, via `pip install --require-hashes`

+`pylock.toml` locks bare `.` - `ssh-mitm`'s regular `dependencies`, the
+same loose ranges (`requirements.in`) any `pip install ssh-mitm` resolves against.
+There's deliberately no extra or constraint file anchoring it to a previous resolution: every `lock` run re-resolves fully fresh against whatever's currently newest and compatible on the index, the same way a plain `pip install ssh-mitm` would.
+That trades away pip-compile-style "stays put until I explicitly upgrade" stability for having a single source of truth - no separate `requirements.txt`/`production` extra to keep in sync with it.

 `reproducible = true`, `verify_downloads = true`, and `require_zsyncmake =
 true` in `[tool.appimage]` turn all of the above into hard build failures instead of warnings if a pin is missing or a download doesn't match.